rterekhov/grunt-config-files/README.md

 ## Overview

 This is a solution for situation where your project needs several versions of configuration files for different environments.
-The solution is based on files and may be applied in any kind of projects, not just JavaScript projects that use grunt as a build tool, but really any kind of projects.
-The grunt and this plugin are used for generating config files from templates and a set of settings files.
+The solution is based on files and may be applied in any kind of projects.
+The grunt and this plugin are used just for generating config files from templates and a set of settings files.

 The plugin uses `grunt.template.process` for the templating.
 It is very lightweight and doesn’t have any dependencies.